How B2B Data Creates Competitive Advantage for Go-to-Market Teams

 The result: fewer surprises at quarter-end and more consistent attainment across the team.

-Smart data managers know a single provider can't meet every data need.
-Multi-vendor data enrichment comes into play to operationalize multiple data providers by creating what's called "enrichment waterfalls" for each field.
+Smart data managers know a single platform cannot meet every data need.
+Multi-vendor data enrichment comes into play to operationalize multiple B2B intelligence platforms by creating enrichment waterfalls for each field.
 Teams assign multiple vendors to enrich a single field and use if/then statements to determine which vendors are called on depending on a given scenario.

 Data orchestration unifies several data management systems, streamlining the flow of information and helping teams communicate more effectively, diagnose problems, and eliminate digital waste.
 Data orchestration technology automatically unifies, cleans, analyzes, and enriches data across your digital systems, including leads, contacts, opportunities, and accounts.
 Orchestration automates the data-related tasks that traditionally required manual effort, freeing up your team to focus on higher-value, more strategic activities.